 Managers have the power to make or break their organizations.
 While great leaders encourage their employees to reach their full potential and help their organizations surpass their goals, terrible dictators discourage workers to the point they want to jump ship.

-The moment a team stops believing their leader is telling them the truth, things start to fall apart.
-Why should workers follow their bosses with any level of confidence if they’ve come to find out their leader has been less than honest?
+The moment a team stops believing their leader is telling the truth, things start to fall apart.
+Why should workers follow their bosses with any level of confidence if they’ve come to find out the individual has been less than honest?

 In the business world, honesty is critically important.
 When hiring a manager, look for candidates who understand the importance of openness and transparency.
 Leading by example, honest managers inspire the rest of their teams to be similarly truthful.